- When is a permit (residential and/or commercial) required?

 Residential Projects including but not limited to:

-retaining wall (4 ft or greater in height or retaining more than 4 ft of earth in backfill)
+- retaining wall (4 feet or greater in height or retaining more than 4 feet of earth in backfill)

-trellis/pergola attached to the main dwelling or greater than 12’ in any dimension
+- trellis/pergola attached to the main dwelling or greater than 12 feet in any dimension

 - attic fans

 - ceiling fans (unless electrical box is existing)